mikerochip/cmake-test/README.md

       * Make sure your OS is Catalina or higher
       * Follow the ```For Zsh``` instructions
    * Win: https://github.com/pyenv-win/pyenv-win#installation
-      * PowerShell is the easiest install option
+      * PowerShell is the easiest installation option
-1. Now open a command prompt to install Python via pyenv
+2. Now open a command prompt to install Python via pyenv
-1. ```pyenv install 3.9.6```
+3. ```pyenv install 3.9.6```
-1. ```pyenv global 3.9.6```
+4. ```pyenv global 3.9.6```
-1. ```python -m pip install pip --upgrade```
+5. ```python -m pip install pip --upgrade```
-1. This isn't stricly needed, but you might as well install Pipenv.
+6. This isn't strictly needed, but you might as well install Pipenv.
 If you ever plan on working on Python projects, you'll want to use Pipenv to version-lock Python and packages.
    * ```python -m pip install --user pipenv```

 ## Conan